nschlia/ffmpegfs/INSTALL.md

     make: *** [Makefile:918: ffmpegfs.1.pdf] Error 1

-This happens when "fop" is missing, a command line wrapper for the java version of fop.
+This happens when "fop" is missing, a command line wrapper for the Java version of fop.

      apt-get install fop